Sometimes, a girl needs just a breadstick (sans cheese). This is the breadstick for you!

-Slighlty crisp on the edges
+Slightly crisp on the edges

-And perfect with pasta or marinara
+& Perfect with pasta or marinara

 Friends, you’re going to love this recipe!
 It’s so easy and makes a ton.
 Freeze your leftovers for meals later in the week.
 If pesto isn’t your thing, just brush with olive oil and top with the parmesan cheese.
 You can’t go wrong with basic.
 Cheers!